chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 let cat ccl1 ccl2 = ccl1 ^ "\n" ^ String.trim ccl2
 ```

-Notice, how we benefited from math abstractions.
+Notice how we benefited from math abstractions.
 But following them precisely,
-we discover annoying bugs while making the implementation more robust.
+we discovered an annoying bug and fixed it early.

 </details>